jirachixu/cs-180-project/README.md

 ### Database
 The Database class takes in all the requests from the client and does the processing on the server side.
 It is also responsible for saving and loading profiles and chats.
+This connects the Profile, Chat, and Message class on the server side.

 #### Fields
 | Field Name | Type                | Description                           |